ThreadZu/joyparser/README.md

 # joyparser
-Parser to scrap images from joyreactor
+Parser to scrap images from joyreactor to scrap some images with cats For .py with code look in master branch